robert-carroll/ccsd-canvas/admintray-subaccmenu/README.md

 // (4:2) George Washington HS > Science
 // (3:2) George Washington HS > SIS Courses
 ```

-And both are links to their respective account.

 > Note: If you don't define the skip, it will not display a parent